 The container is taller than the machine, making it difficult to accommodate the spout.

 After going through an intensive research process to narrow down our short list of top products in this space, we tested Mueller Australia Ultra Power Juicer to be sure that it’s worthy of our recommendation.
 Guided by experts, we spend hours looking into the factors that matter and test to verify manufacturer claims.

 While there are many juicers to choose from, you don’t want just any juicer.
-Key considerations to keep in mind while shopping are capacity, the ability to juice different fruits and vegetables, and juicing speed.
-It’s also a good idea to learn the difference between masticating and extracting juicers and the various “extra” features available, such as mincing and chopping.
+Key considerations to keep in mind include capacity, the ability to juice different fruits and vegetables, and juicing speed.
+You'll also want to learn the difference between masticating and extracting juicers and the various “extra” features available, such as mincing and chopping.